sharma31vipul/mongodb/README.md

 MongoDB shards data at the collection level, distributing the collection data across the shards in the cluster.

 Shard Key
 To distribute the documents in a collection, MongoDB partitions the collection using the shard key.
 The shard key consists of an immutable field or fields that exist in every document in the target collection.
+A sharded collection can have only one shard key.

 Chunks
 MongoDB partitions sharded data into chunks.
 Each chunk has an inclusive lower and exclusive upper range based on the shard key.